 The environment to be used to execute the script must meet the following requirements.

-Windows Virtual Desktop tenant and account / service principal with permissions to query that tenant (RDS Contributor).
+Windows Virtual Desktop tenant and account / service principal with either RDS Owner or RDS contributor.

 Session host pool VMs configured and registered with the Windows Virtual Desktop service.

-Additional VM that has network access to the session host VMs (these VMs are in the host pool that is going to be scaled) that are in the session host pool and an account having capabilities to run Task Scheduler.
+Additional scaler VM that runs the scheduled task via Task Schedule and that has network access to session hosts.

-Microsoft Azure Resource Manager PowerShell Module installed on the RD Connection Broker server.
+Microsoft Azure PowerShell Az Module installed on the VM running the scheduled task.

 Windows Virtual Desktop PowerShell module copied locally to the VM that is going to run the scheduled task.